 In Ireland, deaf children have been mainstream-educated since the first group of children in the late 1960s and 1970s, and more recently with the 1994 Salamanca Statement (which Ireland ratified) and the 2004 EPSEN Act.

 This means sign language is a minority route for families with deaf children in Ireland, where Census 2011 shows 1,077 people know and use sign language, from an estimated population of 850,000 with hearing issues.
 Just 0.01% of deaf people now sign, in Ireland.

 With the number of schools for deaf children and the use of sign language falling, Project Forum advises more speech and language teachers for deaf children, especially when hearing-aids and cochlear implants are worn.

-While interpreters will always be needed, recognising future workplace trends is essential.
-Sound Advice predicts that sign language interpreters who move into transcribing and captioning will get more work in the years to come.
+While interpreters will always be needed, preparation for future workplace trends is essential.
+Sound Advice predicts that sign language interpreters who move into transcribing and captioning will stay employable in years ahead.

 How sign-interpreters can redirect their skills:

 - Retrain to do speech, language and auditory work with young deaf children